 When enabled, this prevents tool from starting a new rundown if the result of the last rundown was a reject.
-The tool can be enabled with the "Remove Lock on Reject" assignable input.
+Tool remains locked until one of the four Unlock Mode conditions above are satisfied.

 4.5.2 IO

 4.5.2.1 Physical IO